-Referring to fig. 10, a tuned receiving set is illustrated diagrammatically, with a close-coupled tuning coil, a variable condenser or capacity, a fixed condenser, four different detectors, a potentiometer and battery for the detectors requiring battery current, and the necessary controlling switches.
+Referring to fig. 10, a tuned receiving set is illustrated diagrammatically, with a close-coupled tuning coil, a variable condenser or capacity, a fixed condenser, four different detectors, a potentiometer and battery for the detectors requiring battery current and the necessary controlling switches.

+rent, and the necessary controlling switches.
 Here, the variable condenser is shown connected across the whole winding on the tuning coil, but it makes a considerable difference, if it is inserted in the ground lead, the first arrangement adapting the set to receive the longest wave-lengths within its power, while when put in series with the ground, it renders the set tunable for the shortest wave-lengths within its range.
 There are several ways of connecting up the variable condenser, but the two mentioned here are the most common, where but one variable condenser is utilized.

-one variable condenser is utilized.
-The fixed condenser, by its charging and discharging action tends to raise to a maximum, the effects of the oscillations impressed upon the detector, and generally is found best if of the series type.
+one variable condenser, but the two mentioned note are the most common, where but The fixed condenser, by its charging and discharging action tends to raise to a maximum, the effects of the oscillations impressed upon the detector, and generally is found best if of the series type.

+Is found best if of the series type.
 The battery switch, a two point type, permits of placing the receivers in circuit with the crystal detectors alone or in circuit with the potentiometer, whose duty is that of regulating precisely the amount of voltage and current supplied to the detectors.
 A non-inductive form of potentiometer is always preferable to an inductive one, as the inductive kicks of the coil, forming the inductive type, tends to make false noises and signals in the receivers.
 The graphite rod type, is quite excellent and widely used, having a very high, constant resistance, easily adjusted, besides being positively non-inductive.

+positively non-inductive.
 Having adjusted the detector to its maximum sensitiveness, the receivers should be held to the ears, and the open oscillating circuit wave-length varied by moving the position of the ground slider or contact shown in fig. 10, to include more or less turns of the inductance, the more turns left in circuit, the greater the equivalent wave-length capacity.
 When the signals are heard in the receivers best, after having tuned roughly by moving the ground slider, the tuning may be perfected by manipulating the variable condenser and the detector slider.
 Adjusting the potentiometer will often make some difference in the strength of the received signals.
 The variable capacity and the ground slider, should be adjusted simultaneously or nearly so for the quickest tuning.